brandonwong985/family-trees/README.md

 # family-trees
-Assignment for CPSC-3400 Languages and Computation at Seattle University.
 Project with the following goals:
 * Experience using Python classes
 * Understand and manipulate an interesting recursively-defined data structure